viniersiren/ts-mls/docs/6-multiple-joins-at-once.md

-# Resumption
+# Adding multiple members at once

-This scenario demonstrates how to branch a group and resume with new key packages and a new group ID.
+This scenario demonstrates how Alice creates a group and adds both Bob and Charlie in a single commit, allowing them to join at the same time.

 ```typescript
 import {